sjm-Dev/Sales-Insights/README - ingles.md

 ## Objective
 Implement a data-driven solution to:

-Create a system of key performance indicators (KPIs) to facilitate tracking market and customer performance.
+Create a system of **KPIs** to facilitate tracking market and customer performance.
-Design interactive visualizations in Power BI using DAX to identify patterns and propose strategies.
+Design interactive visualizations in Power BI using **DAX** to identify patterns and propose strategies.

 ## Tools Used
 **SQL:** For data extraction, transformation, and cleaning.
 **Power BI:** For creating interactive visualizations.

-# Consultas SQL
+# SQL Queries
 Below are the SQL queries used to extract, transform, and analyze the data:

 1. **Basic Selection:** Returns all rows and columns from the customers table.
    ```sql